911 Emergency Calling

 Text with 911 Service

-Text with 911 (T911) is a specialized service for members of the deaf, deafened, hard of hearing, or speech-impaired (DHHSI) community.
+Canada: Text with 911 (T911) is a specialized service for members of the deaf, deafened, hard of hearing, or speech-impaired (DHHSI) community.
 If you're eligible, you must register for this service with your wireless service provider before use.
 This service is not available on VoIP services at this time, only on registered mobile devices.
 Visit textwith911.ca for more information.

 911 Emergency Service Summary